 3. Encourage everyone to turn their equipment off

 Keeping appliances on for longer than needed is a huge waste of energy.
 We can all turn off our computers and unused lights.
 Even better, suggest motion detector lights to make this happen automatically.
 You’ll no doubt see a drop in energy bills just by turning the lights off outside of business hours (so everyone wins).

 In England and Wales, 20 out of 22 Catholic dioceses are now getting their energy on a 100% renewable tariff.
 This shows that Catholic parishes are committed to reviving our common home.
 Here’s what you can do:

 1. Spread the news of climate action in your parish

 The voices of your parish acting together will be stronger than yours alone.
-Hold a Creation Celebration, and have copies of our climate change petition available after Mass and parish events.
+Unite your parish in prayer, action and hope with young climate leaders from around the world by taking part in our Generations Unite campaign.
 Our organiser's guide has everything you need to get organised - download it now.

 2. Hold a Global Healing session

 After your Creation Celebration, you may want to explore the issue of climate change deeper.
 Global Healing is a film-based event for parishes, groups and individuals.
 It will inform, challenge and equip people to engage with Pope Francis’ vital call to care for our common home.